leyu-yao/Cardiac-MRI-Segmentation/README.md

 - metrics.py is not implemented.
 - main.py training process may need to estimate the time it may takes.
 - implement a test progrom to test the performance.
 - Add data paralism feature to make it more efficiently in muti-GPU environment.

+## Further plans
+- multi-resolution enhancement
+- multi-model enhancement